-I LOVE and easy cold pasta salad!
-They’re a quintessential addition to any summer barbecue or picnic!
-Perfect for packing up and bring along on any summer adventures.
+I LOVE an easy inexpensive cold pasta salad!
+They're a quintessential addition to any summer barbecue or picnic, especially when the flavors are simple, and family-friendly.

 Recipe Ingredients